Gas cylinder blast: Rajasthan govt raises compensation for kin of deceased to Rs 5 lakh | Law-Order

 Gas cylinder blast: Rajasthan govt raises compensation for kin of deceased to Rs 5 lakh

-Thirty-five of those injured in the incident have succumbed by Tuesday.Gehlot earlier announced a compensation of Rs 2 lakh from the chief ministers relief fund, which has now been increased to Rs 5 lakh.Gehlot also instructed officials to give employment on contractual basis to the families of the victims.Also, the government announced that an inquiry into the incident will be conducted by the Divisional Commissioner of Jodhpur.
+Thirty-five of those injured in the incident have succumbed by Tuesday.Gehlot earlier announced a compensation of Rs 2 lakh from the chief ministers relief fund, which has now been increased to Rs 5 lakh.The chief minister also instructed officials to give employment on contractual basis to the families of the deceased.Also, the government announced that an inquiry into the incident will be conducted by the Divisional Commissioner of Jodhpur.

 - Country: